-When publishing work involving experiments conducted in the MEM·C Shared Facilities in any way, please take care to include the following text in the acknowledgements:
+When publishing work involving experiments conducted in the MEM·C Shared Facilities in any way, please take care to include the following text in the acknowledgments:

 “The authors acknowledge the use of facilities and instrumentation supported by the U.S. National Science Foundation through the UW Molecular Engineering Materials Center (MEM·C), a Materials Research Science and Engineering Center (DMR-1719797).”